Fahani/webrobocomp.github.io/page6.md

 <span class="post-date">25 Apr 2016</span>

-## RoboComp’s DSL based code generator
+## RoboCompâ€™s DSL based code generator

-RoboComp’s components are automatically generated using a tool named robocompdsl which takes as input a text file written in a domain-specific language (DSL) named (Component Description Specific Language).
+RoboCompâ€™s components are automatically generated using a tool named robocompdsl which takes as input a text file written in a domain-specific language (DSL) named (Component Description Specific Language).
 These files describe several characteristics of the components such as the network connections to other components, the programming language in which it is going to be written (currently C++ and Python languages are supported), the kind of user interface it will have (if any) and other options such as if the component will make use of third-party libraries.
 Given a CDSL file and a path, robocompdsl generates a source code tree ready to be compiled for the component described in the file.
 In this source code tree there are files which the user will not need to modify (these are called generic files) and files in which the user is supposed to type the code (specific files).
-Once a component has been generated, only generic files are overwritten upon re-generation, new specific files are created with an additional ‘.new’ extension.
+Once a component has been generated, only generic files are overwritten upon re-generation, new specific files are created with an additional â€˜.newâ€™ extension.
 This tool allows users to create components very quickly, avoids frequent errors and contributes to keep high quality coding standards.

 Despite the undeniable benefits brought by robocompdsl, there are some important updates to make and new features to introduce.
-This is one of the goals of this GSoC’16 proposal.
+This is one of the goals of this GSoCâ€™16 proposal.
 In particular, we propose these first three new features:

 ## 1\.
 Qt5 and ROS support